mquan/api2ai/README.md

   headers: { "Content-Type": "application/json" },
   method: "POST",
   body: JSON.stringify({
-    userPrompt: "",
+    userPrompt:
-  }),
+      "Create an image of an astronaut swimming with dolphins in clear water ocean", }),
 });
 ```

-Configure the `api2ai.config.js` file to add your own OAS.
+Configure the `server/pages/api/api2ai.config.ts` file to add your own APIs.
 Please follow the existing template in this file.
 You may add as many files as you want.

 ## Open API Spec